Teksta versija

 21) permit for the extraction of widespread mineral resources - an administrative act that grants the right to the addressee thereof to use subterranean depths within specific boundaries and for a specific period taking into account the conditions of the permit;

-3) mineral resources - formations of non-organic or organic origin (also groundwater) the use of which is practically possible and economically viable;
+3) mineral resources - formations of non-organic or organic origin (also groundwater) the practical use of which is possible in the national economy;

-4) deposit of mineral resources - a natural set of mineral resources the amount, quality and conditions of extraction of which have been assessed and the practical use of which is possible;
+4) deposit of mineral resources - a natural set of mineral resources the amount, quality, and conditions of extraction of which have been assessed and the practical use of which is possible in the national economy;

 5) register of deposits of mineral resources -a set of data on the stocks of mineral resources in deposits and their quality;